-We discussed “gene variants” in post 3.
+We discussed “gene variants” in Defining genotyping, or genetic testing

 To recap: Genetic variation (or variants, sometimes called mutations) describe the tiny variations in the DNA sequence in each of our genomes.
 Genetic variation is what makes us all unique—of hair color, skin color, height, or even the shape of our faces.
 (Learn more at Genomics 101: What is a variant?)

-That’s where genetic tests come in: They identify these gene variants—that is, variations on a common gene.
+That’s where genetic tests come in.
+They identify these gene variants—that is, variations on a common gene.
 In turn, this information helps you to:

 - Determine what dosage you should start with, and